Tipser/slate/source/includes/_advanced-usage.md

 renderToString(toRender);
 ```

-Next, use the `buildState` method available on the components instance of `StateSsrManager`, which, similarly to i, returns a promise:
+Next, use the `buildState` method available on the components instance of `StateSsrManager`, which returns a promise:

 ```typescript
 const componentsStateSsrManager = new ComponentsStateSsrManager(POS_ID)